Examining Ransomware Payments From a Data-Science Lens

 By looking at the speed with which ransoms are paid in ransomware cases, our researchers found that data encryption in cyberattacks takes place not long before these financial transactions are detected in the blockchain.
 This kind of data can therefore prove useful to defenders when correlating ransom payments to ransomware binary samples or data leaks.

-Cryptocurrency has changed the way malicious actors monetize their attacks — one of ransomware’s many milestones as it continues to grow more advanced.
-Organizations will need a comprehensive defense strategy if they are to stay ahead of the trends and developments in the ransomware landscape.
-To stay vigilant, it is also recommended that they implement the following best security practices:
+Cryptocurrency has changed the way malicious actors monetise their attacks — one of ransomware’s many milestones as it continues to grow more advanced.
+Organisations will need a comprehensive defence strategy if they are to stay ahead of the trends and developments in the ransomware landscape.
+To stay vigilant, it is also recommended that they implement the following best security practises:

 - Enable multifactor authentication (MFA) to prevent attackers from performing lateral movement inside a network.

 - Follow the 3-2-1 rule when backing up important files by creating three backup copies using two different file formats, with one of these copies stored in a separate location.